divergent63/SCII_Bots/README.md

 It costs much time but the agent does learn something like:

--  The most important, the agent has learned about how to  select army and attack (select_scv-->build_supply_deport-->build_barrack-->train marines in multiple times-->select_all_troops-->attack_point).
+-  The most important, the agent has learned available action sequence like how to select army and attack (select_scv-->build_supply_deport-->build_barrack-->train marines in multiple times-->select_all_troops-->reach to attack_point and attack);
--  learned to train new battle units when army is losing.
+-  learned to train new battle units when army is losing, build around 10 marines in each attack wave;
 - learning to attack specific position.